TechGuideHub/100-days-python-course/day-01-what-programming-is.md

 ## Real-World Use

-Programming is used whenever clear repeatable instructions are useful.
+Programming is useful anywhere a task can be described clearly and repeated reliably.

 Examples: